pierrediedhiou/cybersecurity-journey/glossary.md

 - **Bash** (Bourne Again Shell) — Most common shell on Linux, default on Kali Linux
 - **Bind Shell** — Shell that listens on a port on the target waiting for attacker
 - **Burp Suite** — Popular web security testing tool used to intercept web traffic
+- **Brute-Force Attack** — Attack method that tries every possible key or password combination until the correct one is found
 ## C
 - **cat** — Linux command meaning concatenate, used to display file contents
 - **Censys** — Search engine for Internet-connected hosts, websites, certificates,